gaoxin492/TinyRecursiveModels/README.md

 Tiny Recursion Model (TRM) recursively improves its predicted answer y with a tiny network.
 It starts with the embedded input question x and initial embedded answer y and latent z.
 For up to K improvements steps, it tries to improve its answer y.
 It does so by i) recursively updating n times its latent z given the question x, current answer y, and current latent z (recursive reasoning), and then ii) updating its answer y given the current answer y and current latent z.
 This recursive process allows the model to progressively improve its answer (potentially addressing any errors from its previous answer) in an extremely parameter-efficient manner while minimizing overfitting.

+This repository is not an official implementation.
+It is maintained solely for research reproduction.
+For the official version, please visit [SamsungSAILMontreal/TinyRecursiveModels](https://github.com/SamsungSAILMontreal/TinyRecursiveModels)

 ### Dataset Preparation